-For the last few years, caramel and candied apples have been en vogue to give as favors and gifts.
-I always said, if I had a fall wedding, I would’ve had them as my favors.
+For the last few years, caramel and candied apples have been en vogue to give as favours and gifts.
+I always said, if I had a fall wedding, I would’ve had them as my favours.
 (I had a February wedding, so sometimes we don’t always get what we want, haha.
 Everything happens for a reason.)

 To make your own lavender sugar: take 1 tablespoon of culinary grade lavender and grind it with a mortar and pestle.
-You want to release the lavender oils and flavors.
-Combine this with some coarse, organic sugar, about 1/3 to 1/2 cup (depending on how strong you want the lavender flavor).
+You want to release the lavender oils and flavours.
+Combine this with some coarse, organic sugar, about 1/3 to 1/2 cup (depending on how strong you want the lavender flavour).
 Boom.
 Now you’re fancy with your lavender sugar.

 3-5 medium-sized apples, preferably organic (washed and wax removed)